 Section 16(a) of the Exchange Act requires that the Company's directors and officers, and persons who beneficially own more than 10% of a registered class of the Company's equity securities, file with the SEC reports of initial ownership of Common Stock and subsequent changes in that ownership and furnish the Company with copies of all forms they file with the SEC pursuant to Section 16(a) of the Exchange Act.
-A late report was filed on April 27, 2010 to report that on April 1, 2010 Amelia Varela was granted an option to purchase 37,500 shares of Common Stock (the number of shares indicated having been adjusted for an April 30, 2010 three-for-two stock split effected as a stock dividend).
-A late report was filed on November 22, 2010 to report that on March 24, 2010 Edward R. Rosenfeld exercised an option to purchase 5,333 shares of Common Stock granted on March 24, 2008.
-To the Company's knowledge, based solely on a review of the copies of the reports furnished to the Company or written representations received from the Company's directors, officers and greater than 10% beneficial owners that no other reports were required, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were complied with during, or in respect of, the fiscal year ended December 31, 2010.
+Late reports were filed on March 28, 2012 to report the March 14, 2012 grants of 20,000, 7,500 and 11,473 restricted shares of Common Stock, respectively, to Edward R. Rosenfeld, Awadhesh Sinha and Amelia Newton Varela.
+A late report was filed on April 6, 2012 to report an April 2, 2012 grant of 5,000 restricted shares of Common Stock to Arvind Dharia.
+A late report was filed on March 7, 2013 to report a May 22, 2009 grant of 1,687 (initially 750 shares, adjusted for three-for-two stock splits (effected as a stock dividend) that occurred on April 30, 2010 and May 31, 2011) restricted shares of Common Stock to John L. Madden.
+A late report was filed on March 13, 2013 to report a December 19, 2012 gift of 227,477 shares of Common Stock by Steven Madden to the Steven H. Madden 2012 Trust.
+To the Company's knowledge, based solely on a review of the copies of the reports furnished to the Company or written representations received from the Company's directors, officers and greater than 10% beneficial owners that no other reports were required, all Section 16(a) filing requirements applicable to its officers, directors and greater than 10% beneficial owners were complied with during, or in respect of, the 2012 Fiscal Year.